krakend/krakend-documentation/overview/configuration.md

   	]

 ## The `extra_config` structure
-When a middleware is registered, its configuration is taken from the `extra_config`.
+When a component is registered, its configuration is taken from the `extra_config`.
+The `extra_config` can be declared in the root level of the file, but many components will look for the `extra_config` key inside an `endpoint` definition or a `backend` definition.

-Every middleware will look up for a key containing its own go library **namespace**.
-For instance, let's say that we want to enable the [golooging middleware](https://github.com/devopsfaith/krakend-ratelimit), then we only need to add the namespace and the associated configuration.
-Every middleware has its own configuration, so the content inside the namespace depends on every middelware:
+It's the responsibility of each external component to define a **namespace** that will be used as the key to retrieve the configuration.
+For instance, the [gologging middleware](https://github.com/devopsfaith/krakend-ratelimit) expects to find a key `github_com/devopsfaith/krakend-gologging`:
 {{< highlight JSON >}}
 {
+	"version": 2,
 	"extra_config": {
 	    "github_com/devopsfaith/krakend-gologging": {
 	      "level": "WARNING",